So, when it comes to a PPP loan vs. Employee Retention Credit, which should you choose?

 What kind of recordkeeping do I need to do?

-Paycheck Protection Program: Request loan forgiveness through your lender after the eight-week loan period.
+Paycheck Protection Program: Request loan forgiveness through your lender after the 24-week loan period.
 You’ll need documents showing the number of full-time equivalent employees you have and pay rates, as well as mortgage, lease, and utility payments.

 Employee Retention Credit: Keep documents showing how you calculated the credit amount.
 Also retain documents that show that you had to suspend operations or experienced a decrease in gross receipts.
 If you applied for an advance, keep a copy of Form 7200 in your records, too.